Aidan Foster: Storylines

 Aidan helps treat Natasha Williams, after she is brought into the hospital with a head injury.
 Her father, Michael (Sandy Winton), asks after her and Aidan tells him that she will be fine.
 He then praises her friends for knowing CPR.
 Aidan catches Susan Kennedy (Jackie Woodburne) trying to take Jim Dolan (Scott Parmeter) out of the hospital and he tells her that Jim is far too sick to leave his bed.
 Susan explains that Jim wants some fresh air and Aidan helps Jim into a wheelchair.
 Aidan attends a barbecue thrown by his colleague, Rhys Lawson, and he befriends Jade Mitchell.
 Aidan helps Rhys treat Chris Pappas when he is brought into the hospital following an attack.
 Chris tells Aidan that he did not see who attacked him, but he dealt with a homophobic customer just moments before it happened.
-Aidan relays the information to Chris' boss, Lucas.
-While checking Chris' x-rays, Aidan notices he has a broken rib, which is pressing on his lung.
+Aidan relays the information to Chris's boss, Lucas.
+While checking Chris's x-rays, Aidan notices he has a broken rib, which is pressing on his lung.
 He informs Rhys, who tells him to contact Chris immediately.
 Chris is brought back in and Aidan is assigned to look after him until he is discharged.
 Aidan takes his car to Fitzgerald Motors for a service and he, Chris and Lucas go out to lunch.
 Lucas embarrasses the group by trying to find out if Aidan is gay.
 Aidan later asks Chris out for a drink, but his offer is rejected.